nikumar1206/loco/notes.md

 - likely will need a ServiceAccount for loco-api since it interacts with the rest of the cluster
 - add label onto gateway and namespace

+- privileged: true, runAsNonRoot: true must be set when pulling in a user's docker image